catalinred/catalinred.github.com/_posts/2014-11-10-form-controls-currentcolor-pseudo-elements.markdown

 ## Markup

-The proper markup for a custom radio or checkbook consist of a `label` that wraps both the `input` and text.
-As you already know, wrapping everything together will allow us to improve the usability for this, without needing to rely on the `for` and `id` pair.
-Nothing amazing at this point.
+The markup for a custom radio or checkbook consist of a `label` that wraps both the `input` and the proper text.
+As you already know, wrapping everything together this way, will allow you to improve the usability for it, without needing to rely on the `for` and `id` pair.

 {% highlight html %}
 <label class="form-group">